 With a focus on B.M. and M.M. programs, one of the many strengths of CSU’s Music Education area is the personal attention given to each student, paired with ongoing opportunities for all students to have early teaching experiences working directly with school-age students.
 Additionally, an emphasis on performance and outstanding musicianship is highlighted.

 At the secondary level, students receive extensive training in how to design and implement programs centered around Comprehensive Musicianship and Reflective Practice, while at the elementary level, the training incorporates both Kodály and Dalcroze methodologies.
 The teacher licensure program is nationally accredited by NCATE and includes on-site work in schools and student teaching in elementary and secondary schools.
-Additionally, students work with children on campus for arts-integrated experiences such as BRAINY (Bringing Arts Integration to Youth), the Middle School Outreach Ensemble, and an innovative teacher training program called Trying-on-Teaching.
+Additionally, students work with youth on campus for arts-integrated experiences such as BRAINY (Bringing Arts Integration to Youth) and the Middle School Outreach Ensemble, featuring an innovative teacher training component.

 Students are extremely active within the Music Education department, and lead their own organization (Collegiate National Association for Music Educators) which focuses on professional development, social mentoring, and community outreach.
 The CNAfME chapter has received a Chapter of Excellence Award from the Collegiate National Association for Music Educators.